aniskhan25/LUMI-AI-Guide/3-file-formats/README.md

 |   HDF5   |  36.51   |  2.65   | 10  |
 |   LMDB   |  35.26   |  1.98   | 10  |

-We find that HDF5 and LMDB have roughly equal performances, where squashfs clearly performs about 33% slower.
+HDF5 and LMDB show similar performance, while squashfs is about 33% slower.
 The parameters of the `DataLoader` are as follows:
 `DataLoader(data, batch_size=32, shuffle=True, num_workers=7)`
 That is, the data is shuffled to be loaded in a random order, and is loaded in batches of 32 samples at a time.
 The number of workers is set equal to the number of CPUs requested in the allocation.
 Where on [LUMI one should maximally request 7 cores per GPU requested](https://lumi-supercomputer.github.io/LUMI-training-materials/User-Updates/Update-202308/responsible-use/#core-and-memory-use-on-small-g-and-dev-g).

-We can run a similar experience in a sequential job with one CPU core and `num_worker=1`: we find that squashfs and LMDB scales as you would expect, however HDF5 does not run well sequentially.
+We can repeat the benchmark in a sequential job with one CPU core and `num_worker=1`: we find that squashfs and LMDB scales as you would expect, however HDF5 does not run well sequentially.

 |          | mean (s) | std (s) |  N  |
 | :------: | :------: | :-----: | :-: |